jeffdodge/employee-portal/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/jeffdodge/employee-portal)
 ![Lines of code](https://img.shields.io/tokei/lines/github/jeffdodge/employee-portal)

-This is a custom link system to be used as an employee portal for mobile devices.
-It uses the Laravel framework to handle the backend and Laravel Nova as the administration interface to edit your links.
-You will be required to purchase a Laraval Nova license to use the admin area.
+This is a custom link created as an employee portal for a Security Company.
+It can be used as a mobile app or web app.
+It uses the Laravel framework for the backend and Laravel Nova 4 for the administration interface.

 # Developer Information

-Developed by Jeff Dodge Technologies in Laravel 9 and Laravel Nova 4 with PHP 8.1
+Developed by Jeff Dodge Technologies in Laravel 9 and PHP 8.1